-After two days of kayaking, snorkelling, arts & crafts shopping and sampling the seafood and local drops, it was hard to depart.
-Next visit I’ll stay longer and dedicate time to play a round of golf (with ocean views), paddle to the Haruru Waterfall, soak in a hot tub overlooking the Waitangi River, and relax with Baystay B&B hosts Niek and Rob (transplants from The Netherlands).
+After two days of kayaking, snorkeling, arts & crafts shopping and sampling the seafood and local beverages, it was hard to depart.
+Next visit I'll stay longer and dedicate time to play a round of golf (with ocean views), paddle to the Haruru Waterfall, soak in a hot tub overlooking the Waitangi River, and relax with Baystay B&B hosts Niek and Rob (transplants from The Netherlands).

 Back in Auckland, a side trip to Waiheke Island was on my agenda for sculptures by the sea and a cuppa with Tim and Matthew at Moana Vista B&B – but missed the sunset and last ferry so it is another reason to return to NZ.

 Playing There - Things to See & Do